OsamahAnsari/ProjectTalos/_posts/2020-09-23-interviews-researching-experimentation.md

 ![Single ML-Agents Penguin Training Environment](https://i.imgur.com/QIABCBC.png "Single ML-Agents Penguin Training Environment")

-After following along with the written tutorial, spending hours along the way debugging issues due to library changes, I finally managed to the get the test environment setup.
+After following along with the written tutorial, spending hours along the way debugging issues due to library changes, I finally managed to the get the test environment set up to an acceptable degree.
 Yay!
 However, several features were still broken.
 For example, I could not perform a Heuristic based run of the environment (where I control the ML agent directly).
-I also could not find the training_config.yaml and circulla directory within the installed package like instructed in the tutorial.
+I also could not find the training_config.yaml and cirricula directory within the installed package like instructed in the tutorial.
 At this point, I think I will just call it a week here and try to debug the rest next week.
 I shall leave you with a picture of my new constructed training environment.

 ![Multiple ML-Agents Penguin Training Environments](https://i.imgur.com/qVSJaYc.png "Multiple ML-Agents Penguin Training Environments")